JAVTAMVI/shoppro/README.en-GB.md

 # SHOPPRO

-## Lightweight and Adaptable Ecommerce Platform
+## Headless Commerce / API-First Platform

 **Introduction:**
 This report outlines the architecture and fundamental features of an e-commerce platform developed with Quasar v2 and Vue 3, designed to offer an agile and efficient user experience while adhering to European regulations and facilitating scalability through a centralized API.